 Cooked copycat Chick-fil-A chicken nuggets can be frozen in an airtight container or freezer bag for one to three months.

-To preserve as much of the coating’s crispness as possible, reheat Chick-fil-A nuggets on a baking sheet and bake them in a 350-degree Fahrenheit oven.
-This will take about ten minutes.
+To preserve as much of the coating’s crispness as possible, reheat Chick-fil-A nuggets on a baking sheet and bake them in a 350-degree Fahrenheit oven for about ten minutes.

 You can also reheat them in an air fryer.
 Place the nuggets in a single layer in the air fryer basket and air fry them at 350°F for about three to five minutes.

-If you’re in a rush, they can be microwaved for 30 seconds at a time until hot, though the steamier cooking environment will result in a less crunchy coating.
+If you’re in a rush, you can microwave them for 30 seconds at a time until hot, though the steamier cooking environment will result in a less crunchy coating.

 The possibilities are unlimited.
 You can serve chicken nuggets with a variety of sauces to dip them in.